aescarias/mathwise/README.md

 1. Clone the repository or download it
 2. Run the `shell.py` file using this: `python -m mathwise.shell`.
 Make sure you're outside the main `mathwise` directory.
-3. Follow the instructions showed above
+3. Follow the instructions shown in the prompt and start typing!

 ## :gear: Examples